streamnative/terraform-provider-streamnative/docs/resources/apikey.md

 - `description` (String)
 - `expiration_time` (String) The expiration time of the api key, you can set it to 1m(one minute), 1h(one hour), 1d(one day) or this time format 03/08/2024 15:30:00, if you set it '0', it will never expire, if you don't set it, it will be set to 30d(30 days) by default
-- `revoke` (Boolean) Whether to revoke the api key, if set to true, the api key will be revoked, if you want delete api key, please revoke this api key first
+- `revoke` (Boolean) Whether to revoke the api key, if set to true, the api key will be revoked.
+By default, after revoking an apikey object, all connections using that apikey will fail after 1 minute due to an authentication exception. if you want delete api key, please revoke this api key first

 ### Read-Only